 To stop Crocs from squeaking, you can use talcum powder so that Crocs remain dry and the squeaking sound can be eliminated by keeping your feet dry.
-Moreover, you can apply mineral oil to the straps of the Crocs clogs to stop the squeaking noise.
+In addition, you can apply mineral oil to the straps of the Crocs clogs to stop the squeaking noise from Crocs.

 Table of Contents